AuthorizeNet/sdk-java/README.md

     ApiOperationBase.setMerchantAuthentication(merchantAuthenticationType);
 ```

-Never include your API Login ID and Transaction Key directly in a file in a publically accessible portion of your website.
-As a best practice, define the API Login ID and Transaction Key in a constants file, and then reference those constants in your code.
+Never include your API Login ID and Transaction Key directly in a file in a publicly accessible portion of your website.
+As a best practice, define the API Login ID and Transaction Key in a constants file, and reference those constants in your code.

 ### Switching between the sandbox environment and the production environment
 Authorize.Net maintains a complete sandbox environment for testing and development purposes.
-The sandbox environment is an exact duplicate of our production environment, with simulated transaction authorization and settlement.
+The sandbox environment is an exact replica of our production environment, with simulated transaction authorization and settlement.
 By default, this SDK is configured to use the sandbox environment.
 To switch to the production environment, set the appropriate environment constant using ApiOperationBase `setEnvironment` method.
 For example:
 ```java
 // For PRODUCTION use ApiOperationBase.setEnvironment(Environment.PRODUCTION);